Tuesday, October 17, 2023

 Jump to ninety-three.

-This summer, we had three tropical heat waves in Freiburg.
-The last one on October 15 (!), although short, didn't make it to 93F but only to 30°C. One expert on the panel told us we could expect 6 to 8 heat waves in a year with further temperature rises.
+This summer, Freiburg experienced three tropical heatwaves.
+The last one, on October 15 (!), although short, didn't make it to 93°F but only to 30°C. One expert on the panel told us we could expect 6 to 8 heatwaves in a year, with further temperature rises.

 The discussion at the podium dragged on, so the time for the general public debate became short.
 Eventually, there were only four questions: